 MTH 100 Intermediate Algebra (3 Credit hours - Area V) This course provides a study of algebraic techniques such as linear equations and inequalities, quadratic equations, systems of equations, and operations with exponents and radicals.
 Functions and relations are introduced and graphed with special emphasis on linear and quadratic functions.
 This course does not meet the Mathematics General Education Requirement.
-Prerequisite: MTH 098 with a grade of C or higher or Math ACT Score of 17-21 or appropriate placement score.
-Prerequisite: appropriate mathematics Accuplacer placement score or MTH 098(note: MTH 099 is required for students completing MTH 098).
+Prerequisite: appropriate mathematics Accuplacer placement score or MTH 098 (note: MTH 099 is required for students completing MTH 098).